Dr. Lee is a vascular surgeon at the USC CardioVascular Thoracic Institute (CVTI) at Keck Medicine of USC.

 He specializes in endovascular and open surgical treatments for peripheral arterial disease, carotid stenosis, hemodialysis and renal failure, varicose veins, valvular reflux and venous insufficiency.
 Here’s what you won’t find on his resume:

-Takeout menus fuel his life.
+Takeout fuels his life.

 “When I was growing up, the first career I can remember wanting is that of a chef.
 I suppose that it is similar to surgery in that you get to use your hands, create something, and although there is a blueprint, there is still room for a little artistry.
 Unfortunately, with my current schedule, I rely on takeout too often these days!”